Deion Sanders

-Dion Luwynn Sanders Sr. (born August 9, 1967), commonly known as Deion Sanders, is an American football coach and former player who is the head coach for the Colorado Buffaloes.
-Nicknamed "Prime Time", he played in the National Football League (NFL) for 14 seasons with the Atlanta Falcons, San Francisco 49ers, Dallas Cowboys, Washington Redskins, and Baltimore Ravens.
+Deion Luwynn Sanders Sr. (born August 9, 1967) is an American football coach and former player who is the head football coach at the University of Colorado Boulder.
+Nicknamed "Prime Time" and "Coach Prime", he played in the National Football League (NFL) for 14 seasons with the Atlanta Falcons, San Francisco 49ers, Dallas Cowboys, Washington Redskins, and Baltimore Ravens.
 Sanders was also a baseball outfielder for nine seasons in Major League Baseball (MLB) with the New York Yankees, Atlanta Braves, Cincinnati Reds, and San Francisco Giants.
 He won two Super Bowl titles and made one World Series appearance in 1992, making him the only athlete to play in both a Super Bowl and a World Series.

 Sanders played college football for the Florida State Seminoles, winning the Jim Thorpe Award in 1988.
 He was selected by the Falcons fifth overall in the 1989 NFL draft.
 Primarily a cornerback, he received eight Pro Bowl and six first-team All-Pro selections.
 Sanders also made consecutive Super Bowl appearances in Super Bowl XXIX with the 49ers and Super Bowl XXX with the Cowboys, winning both.
 He was inducted to the Pro Football Hall of Fame and the College Football Hall of Fame in 2011.

 After retiring as a player, Sanders pursued a sports analyst and coaching career.
-He served as the head coach of the Jackson State Tigers from 2020 to 2022, leading them to two consecutive Celebration Bowl appearances and the first undefeated regular season in school history.
+He served as the head coach at Jackson State University from 2020 to 2022, leading them to two consecutive Celebration Bowl appearances and the first undefeated regular season in school history.
 Sanders was named the head football coach of Colorado in 2023.

 Early life

 Sanders was born on August 9, 1967, in Fort Myers, Florida, to Connie Sanders and Mims Sanders.
 His parents divorced when Sanders was two years old.
 Sanders was raised by his mother and her new husband, Willie Knight, whom Sanders credits with being influential in his life.
 He attended North Fort Myers High School, and was a letterman and All-State honoree in football, basketball and baseball.
 In 1985, Sanders was named to the Florida High School Association All-Century Team which selected the top 33 players in the 100-year history of high school football in the state.

 The Kansas City Royals selected Sanders out of North Fort Myers High School in the sixth round of the 1985 Major League Baseball draft.
-However, he did not sign with the Royals.
 Sanders decided to play with Florida State University instead of signing with the Kansas City Royals.

 On the New Heights podcast, Sanders revealed his first name is spelled "Dion" but he started spelling it "Deion" when learning the nursery rhyme "Old MacDonald Had a Farm" as a child.